crypt01trucker/Detection-Response/README.md

     - Re-emit an event or run LaZagne or Mimikatz again to test your playbook.
     - Verify that your playbook works as intended, allowing a SOC analyst to decide whether to isolate a device, sending emails to your SOC team, and providing alerts in your Slack messages.

+## Conclusion:
 You now have a complete playbook for isolating or not isolating a device based on SOC analyst inputs, with notifications via email and Slack.
+You've successfully connected Tines, LimaCharlie, Slack, and SquareX to create a workflow for detection, alerting, and response.

+> Remember: The purpose of this lab is educational, focusing on detection engineering and incident response workflows.
+Tools like Mimikatz and LaZagne should never be used in a production environment unless you have explicit authorization.